iPayOS/ipayos-payment-for-woocommerce/README.md

 * __Client Token__  - enter your Client Token here.
 You will get this in your iPayOS merchant portal [iPayOS](https://www.ipayos.com).
 * __Client Secret__  - enter your Client Secret here.
 You will get this in your iPayOS merchant portal [iPayOS](https://www.ipayos.com).
 * Click on __Save Changes__ for the changes you made to be effected.

+## Frequently Asked Questions

+### What Do I Need To Use The Plugin

+1. You need to have the WooCommerce plugin installed and activated on your WordPress site.
+2. You need to open a merchant account on [iPayOS](https://www.ipayos.com)